Gulatii-ops/LLM/README.md

  ### 5. Output from HuggingFace Zephyr-7B-β model
  ![Alt text](gallery/dataset_gen_huggingface_output.png)

-**Inference:** Seems like the HuggingFace model was able to give the best result for this prompt, with brief explanation to the approach to solve the python programs and also looks visually appealing.
+**Inference:** Seems like the HuggingFace model was able to give the best result for this prompt, with brief explanation to the approach to solve the python programs.
+It also looks visually appealing.
 While Gemma wasn't able to comprehend this prompt completely, it produced a python function incorporating the example prompts and 2 additional prompts to fulfill the dataset size settings.
 However, Gemma performs pretty well on another prompt which wasn't coding based (see pictures below).
 Depending on your use-case, you can explore different models from the HuggingFace library and choose the one that best suits your needs.

  ### Input Prompt 1